wcatron/MongoDB-Framework-PHP/README.md

 **getObjectsByKey('ClassName', 'KeyName', $value)**

 If you're only searching by one key-value pair.
 This simple function will work.

-When writing content specific queries for your application it's recommended that you add them to the MongoDB class and reuse them as often as possible.
-This framework can certainly expand to include more useful queries.
-The idea though is that all the mongo queries are generic and return php objects not documents.

 ## Documents & Objects